tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/CJA-Dashboards.md

 **Dashboard Cleanup**

-1. Let's say these visualizations represent all the data points you hope to have in your dashboard.
-We can now clean up the dashboard to look as we desire.
+1. We can now clean up the dashboard to look more organized.
 2. Drag the Base KPIs Trended Line Graph below the Summary Number visualizations.
 3. Drag the right side of the Line Graph and change the size of the visualization to cover just the left half of the project.
 4. Scroll down and drag the left side of the Donut visualization so it pops up to the right side of the Line Graph.